And then there were four.

 Anti-chlorination activist and professional photographer Kim Reimer will run for the Green Party in the Chilliwack riding on May 14.

-Reimer and her husband Jake are behind the online petition www.chilliwackwater.com created to protest Fraser Health's edict that the City of Chilliwack start to chlorinate its drinking water.
+Reimer and her husband Jake are behind the online petition (at www.chilliwackwater.com) created to protest Fraser Health's edict that the City of Chilliwack start to chlorinate its drinking water.

-That petition had 4,470 signatures as of Thursday morning.
+That petition had 5,591 signatures as of Monday afternoon.

-While much has been made by the BC Liberals about vote splitting on the right and the BC Conservatives handing seats to the NDP in some ridings, for example Chilliwack-Hope, New Democrat candidate Patti MacAhonic might not like to see a Green in the race in Chilliwack for the same reason.
+Local BC Liberals were critical of vote splitting on the right by the upstart BC Conservatives in the Chilliwack-Hope byelection last year.
+Now, New Democrat candidate Patti MacAhonic might not be too happy to see a Green in the race in Chilliwack for the same reason.

 "If there is no Green, typically the Greens will vote NDP," Reimer conceded.
 "But honestly I think that a lot of things in the Green Party platform will appeal to dissatisfied Conservatives and Liberals."

-Reimer and her husband are professional photographers and run website design company out of their home.
+Reimer and her husband are professional photographers and run a website design company out of their home.

-Reimer's name will be on the ballot but it's likely she will not have the financial backing to run a high-profile campaign.
+While her name will be on the ballot, Reimer said it's she won't have the financial backing to run a high-profile campaign.

-Reimer is up against MacAhonic for the NDP, Liberal John Martin and Conservative Chad Eros.
+Reimer is up against the NDP's MacAhonic, Liberal John Martin and B.C.
+Conservative Chad Eros.